- during September and October, participate in the grape harvest, a great tourist attraction on the wine tourism farms

 The Alentejo is a fertile region in wine tourism units, and it is here that one can find several leading national producers and its quality is appreciated worldwide and was considered the best wine region in the world to visit in 2014 by readers of the prestigious American newspaper USA Today.
 The wine producing quintas (farms) and herdades (estates) lay within this landscape of vast horizons, and they are also renowned for their hospitality and cuisine.
 At their centre is Évora, another World Heritage city, whose beautiful, serene historical centre will leave you enchanted.
 You can also participate in the grape harvest and observe the different stages in the making of a wine.
 Highlight also goes to Reguengos de Monsaraz, which in 2015 was the European city of the wine and proposes many initiatives which are not to be missed such as astronomical observations with wine tasting, harvesting of grapes to create a commemorative wine, themed events and food and wine dinners.

 On the other side of the Atlantic highlight goes to the Madeira wine that has gained fame and prestige in all four corners of the world, a real "treasure" that already in the eighteenth century was appreciated by kings, princes, generals and explorers.
-Amongst the more than 30 different varieties, emphasize is placed on the finest - Sercial, Boal, Verdelho and Malvasia, the latter representing sweet wine, full-bodied with an intense perfume and red colour.
+Among the grape varieties used for Madeira wine are Sercial, Boal, Verdelho, Tinta Negra and Malvasia, the latter representing the sweet, robust, intensely perfumed red wine.
 The vines arranged in terraces supported by stone walls, resemble stairs, which in some parts of the island connect the sea to the mountain boasting breathtaking landscapes.